K-12 Programs

 There are multiple options for students who prefer virtual and online learning:

-• I-SS Virtual Academy is an option is for the student that wants to work 100% virtually from home and not report to a brick and mortar school building for class.
+• I-SS Virtual Academy is an option is for the student who wants to work 100% virtually from home and not report to a brick-and-mortar school building for class.

 Explore Choice Programs